 Ad Copy Principle Video Transcription:

-In that particular book, the example it is a discussion, but in ad copy or website copy, you would be doing all the talking because there is no way for the prospect to participate, so who is it that you should be talking about?
+In that particular book, the example it is a discussion.
+But in ad copy or website copy.
+You would be doing all the talking because there is no way for the prospect to participate.
+So who is it that you should be talking about?

-Should you be talking about yourself and your company or should you be talking about the prospect, and their thoughts, their objections and their goals?
+Should you be talking about yourself and your company.
+Or should you be talking about the prospect, and their thoughts, their objections and their goals?
 A very loaded question, but a good analogy for emphasis here is dating.

-Hypothetical, let’s say you go on a first date with someone, would you want to spend more time with that person if all they did was talk about themselves all night.
-At very least you would want a healthy balance, but it is also said that you will be far more interesting if you talk about them, so if you want to hold attention in your marketing, you should lean towards more time on your prospect and less time about how great you are.
+Hypothetical, let’s say you go on a first date with someone.
+Would you want to spend more time with that person if all they did was talk about themselves all night.
+At very least you would want a healthy balance.
+But it is also said that you will be far more interesting if you talk about them.
+So if you want to hold attention in your marketing.
+You should lean towards more time on your prospect and less time about how great you are.

-An example to illustrate might be “We have been in business for X number of years” Vs “Are you looking for someone with real experience rather than someone who just talks a good game?” the emphasis is on what they want, not what you want.
+An example to illustrate might be “We have been in business for X number of years”.
+Vs “Are you looking for someone with real experience rather than someone who just talks a good game?” the emphasis is on what they want, not what you want.